FSXAC/FBVis/README.md

 ## Requirements

 This program can either run from the Processing window, or executed as a standalone application.
 The former would require [Processing 3 or above](https://processing.org/download/).
-The latter requires nothing :slightly_smiling_face:.​
+The latter requires [Java Runtime Environment](https://www.java.com/en/download/).

 ## How to Use